 An urgent review is supported by the All Party Parliamentary Group (APPG) on Leasehold and Commonhold (established in 2016).
 In Tackling unfair practices in the leasehold market, the Government said it would carry out a wide ranging project looking at several issues including “improving commonhold.”
 In Tackling unfair practices in the leasehold market: government response (December 2017), the Government said that work with the Law Commission would also “reinvigorate commonhold to provide greater choice for the consumer.”

-The Law Commission issued Commonhold: A Call For Evidence on 22 February 2018.
-Submissions were invited up to 19 April 2018.
+The Law Commission issued Commonhold: A Call For Evidence on 22 February 2018 - submissions were invited up to 19 April 2018.
 A public consultation exercise is expected to be launched in October 2018 to report in June 2019.

 The Government has committed to regulating managing agents in addition to letting agents “to protect leaseholders and freeholders alike”.
 A Working Group will be established to develop the regulatory regime.
 The Group’s composition and terms of reference were published on 12 October 2018.
 The Group’s report was published in July 2019.
 The recommendations on the new regulatory regime are covered in section 3.13.

 The Government ran a parallel call for evidence between October and December 2017: Improving the home buying and selling process.
 This paper posed questions about buying a leasehold property with a view to exploring ways in which leasehold information might “be released to a more predictable timescale, more consistently and at reasonable cost.”
 The outcome was published in April 2018.
 The Government has said it will set timescales for agents and freeholders to respond to leasehold queries and introduce maximum fees.
 There is an intention to introduce standard mandatory forms for leasehold information.